… simple and meaningful reminders for important things that good players know

 Aiming and Shot Making

-- Aim while standing.
+- Aim while standing, not while shooting.

 - Just don’t miss.

 - Where you look is where the ball will go.

 - Percentages don’t matter if you make the shot.

 - Never ever chalk your cue tip prior to a miscue.

 - Don’t put too much “English” on the ball (i.e., never use more sidespin than is required for a shot). … and … Don’t put too much “American” on the ball (i.e., never use more speed than is required for a shot).